sidmcfarland/idle-snitch/development-tasks.md

 ## Core Features
 - [ ] Implement tray icon with five state indications
+    - [ ] Define the five tray icon states and what each represents
+    - [ ] Prepare or collect five distinct icon assets and add to assets/
+    - [ ] Add NotifyIcon to the main form and load icons
+    - [ ] Implement logic to switch tray icon based on state
+    - [ ] Add temporary UI or debug code to manually trigger each state for testing
 - [ ] Detect and respect configurable business hours
 - [ ] Integrate with Teamwork API to check timer status
 - [ ] Handle API errors and reuse prior state